 Exactly how an employee share ownership scheme works for your business will depend on your circumstances and overall goals.

 Among other things, you’ll need to think about whether you are going to use shares or options, who should participate in the scheme, and what happens if employees leave.
-Take a look at our blog on first steps.

 These are important and often complicated issues to resolve, but you do not need to have all the answers now.
 We will guide you through these questions, ensuring you find the right answer during the scheme design process.